-- 1. In the event of demonstrable failure of a Counsellor to fulfill the obligations defined herein, the Counsellor may be subject to discipline or may be expected to participate in personal and professional development under the guidance and advice of the Director. - 2.
-Discipline may be recommended by the Director if, in the Director's judgment, a Counsellor is failing to fulfill the defined obligations and/or has not responded adequately within a reasonable time to guidance and advice for improvement. - 3.
+- 1. In the event of demonstrable failure of a Counsellor to fulfill the obligations defined herein, the Counsellor may be subject to discipline or may be expected to participate in personal and professional development under the guidance and advice of the Director, Student Health and Wellness. - 2.
+Discipline may be recommended by the Director, Student Health and Wellness if, in the Director, Student Health and Wellness' judgment, a Counsellor is failing to fulfill the defined obligations and/or has not responded adequately within a reasonable time to guidance and advice for improvement. - 3.
 Discipline normally will be considered in terms of appropriate progressive sanctions from formal warning, to financial penalty, to recommended dismissal.
 Suspension with defined terms for reinstatement may be an appropriate sanction in some circumstances. - 4.
 Records of disciplinary action taken against any Counsellor will remain in her/his Performance and Conduct file but will not be considered in future disciplinary action after three years have elapsed since such discipline. - 5.
-A recommendation to dismiss a Counsellor is initiated by the Director to the Vice Provost, Students, after lesser sanctions have been judged ineffective, or when dismissal is judged to be the proper action in the best interest of the University and its students.
-Dismissal is within the authority of the Vice Provost, Students, and Vice Provost, Faculty Affairs when a recommendation for dismissal is made by the Director.
+A recommendation to dismiss a Counsellor is initiated by the Director, Student Health and Wellness to the Vice-Provost, Students, after lesser sanctions have been judged ineffective, or when dismissal is judged to be the proper action in the best interest of the University and its students.
+Dismissal is within the authority of the Vice-Provost, Students, and Vice-Provost, Faculty Affairs when a recommendation for dismissal is made by the Director, Student Health and Wellness.